google/fscrypt/CONTRIBUTING.md

 [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

-On every pull request, [Travis CI](https://travis-ci.org/google/fscrypt) runs unit tests, integration tests, code formatters, and linters.
+On every pull request, [GitHub Actions](https://github.com/google/fscrypt/actions) runs tests, code formatters, and linters.
 To pass these checks you should make sure that in your submission:
 - `make` properly builds `fscrypt` and `pam_fscrypt.so`.
 - All tests, including [integration tests](#running-integration-tests) and [command-line interface (CLI)